Student loan debt today

-A look at the numbers behind one of the most pressing issues many Americans face
+A look at the numbers behind student loan debt

-Student debt has made lots of headlines recently due to its astronomical growth: Student loan debt in the U.S. now totals $1.5 trillion.1 To put that number in perspective, $1.5 trillion is enough money to cover the costs of 24 million American households for a whole year.2 When you also consider the median student loan debt and how Americans are handling that debt, a clearer picture starts to form
+Prior to Biden announcing his forgiveness plan, student loan debt in the U.S. totaled around $1.7 trillion.1 To put that number in perspective, $1.7 trillion is enough money to cover the costs of 24 million American households for a whole year.2

-If you are deciding whether to pay off your student loans or invest, or simply struggling with your loan payments or looking for ways to make repayment easier, you have options.
+If you still owe money on your student loan, and are deciding whether to pay it off or invest, or struggling with your loan payments, or looking for ways to make repayment easier, you have options.

 - The government offers several income-driven repayment plans designed to help low-income borrowers avoid defaulting on their loans.